Find a Therapist Near Me By Zip Code

 Complete a supervised clinical experience totaling 3,000 hours over a minimum of two years, with 2,000 hours involving direct client contact.
 This experience must be supervised by an approved professional holding a valid license.

-Successfully pass both the National Counselor Exam (NCE) and the National Clinical Mental Health Counselor Examination (NCMHCE), which are administered by the National Board for Certified Counselors (NBCC).
+Successfully passed both the National Counselor Exam (NCE) and the National Clinical Mental Health Counselor Examination (NCMHCE), which are administered by the National Board for Certified Counselors (NBCC).

 Once you have met these requirements, you can proceed to apply for licensure through the Vermont Office of Professional Regulation's Board of Allied Mental Health.